nwops/retrospec/plugin_development.md

 will used through the generator templates so its important to pick a sensible name.
 The generator also uses the plugin_name as a class name although you are free to change it after creation.

+### Naming the gem and repo
+Please ensure the gem name uses the following naming scheme retrospec-plugin_name and that your repo is also named retrospec-plugin_name.
+This will help everyone identify what the repo and gem do more easily.

+Note: puppet-retrospec does not follow this standard due to a legacy name issue that would have caused confusion.

 ## What you need to override
 * run